MINIMUM VIABILITY STANDARDS OVERVIEW

 1. Rosters will be submitted to the OFSA at the beginning of each semester.

 2. All new members must be registered with OFSA by the designated date.

 - Each semester, Viability Policy reminder letters will be sent to all chapters that list three (3) or fewer students on their membership roster.

 - Chapters that fall below three (3) full-time, active, undergraduate members (initiates/new members) will be placed on a one (1) year probationary status to focus on growing their chapter.

-Chapters notified that university recognition has been withdrawn may submit a written appeal to the Office of Fraternity & Sorority Life.
-Appeals will be reviewed by the Assistant Dean of Student Life.
+Chapters notified that university recognition has been withdrawn may submit a written appeal to the Office of Fraternity & Sorority Affairs.
+Appeals will be reviewed by the Office.